Saturday, October 21, 2023

 Well, the Inca are long gone, but the Uros still populate their islands, permanently living in-and-on the lake.
 About 3,000 individuals live on about 80 to 120 islands, each island being the home for up to four families, obviously depending on the size of the island as well as that of the individual families.
 César lives with his wife and son on a fairly small island on the "outskirts" of Uros township, and like everybody else, they are 100% Uros, speaking the native Aymara as well as Spanish.

 Less than 10 minutes later we arrived at César's small island, and I was welcomed by his wife, Mariela, and their two-year-old, Gaél.
-Titicaca Flamenco Lodge is a one-room house (with a bathroom) with a wooden porch as well as an outside sunbed lounger with sun-sails and colorfully embroidered pillows.
+Titicaca Flamenco Lodge is a one-room house (with a bathroom) that has a wooden porch as well as an outside sunbed lounger with sun-sails and colorfully embroidered pillows.
 The house was built by César himself, with the help of other Uros.
-Since the entire island is constantly moving with the wave motion, the house has been built on a large wooden frame that also allows it to be moved—with the help of 60 to 70 people!
+Since the entire island is constantly moving with the wave motion, the house has been built on a large wooden frame that also allows it to be moved, if needed—with the help of 60 to 70 people!
 César expects this to be necessary in a few years when the reeds below the house need to be replenished.
 The small island also has two small reed buildings where the family lives, cooks, and sleeps.
 A Rotoplas water cistern on a scaffold holds water that is heated by a solar water heater; a small photovoltaic panel charges a battery to provide lighting in the house.
 Additionally, a gasoline generator can be used to recharge the main battery (I never asked about its capacity) that also provides electricity to recharge cell phones as well as guests' electronic gadgets such as a laptop or tablet.

 The view from the one-room lodge is spectacular: a 180-degree view of the lake in front of the island will take your breath away the first time you enter.
 During the day it is delightfully bright with all the sunlight flooding in; at night one can see the stars from the huge king-plus-size main bed.
 (There is also a smaller bed that a family with one or two smaller children could use.)
 The decor is traditional with embroidered pillows everywhere as well as other small touches that obviously must have been Mariela's idea.
 The bathroom is divided into an area with a sink (bottled drinking water is provided to brush your teeth with a floor-to-ceiling glass window looking onto islands 250 meters away) and a second area with a glass-enclosed shower (the water was always hot!) and a simple-but-effective dry toilet that was cleaned out every day and never smelled.

-The entry door as well as one side of the shower enclosure are testimony to the house's being built on a frame of wooden logs that have been lashed together: What used to be all level and straight is already showing that this is a living body that moves.
+The entry door as well as one side of the shower enclosure are testimony to the house's being built on a frame of wooden logs that have been lashed together: What used to be all level and straight is already showing that this is a living entity that moves.
 One has to really lift and pull the door handle to close the front door, and the shower opens automatically and stays so.
 One can hear waves lapping, and if one is really still one can feel the slight movement of the island.

 The area between the house and the two reed huts consists of layers of reeds, about five to six feet thick (or deep), that have been placed on chunks of reed roots that have been tied together and that are the floating "pontoons" of the islands.
 These cubical chunks are about the size of a large dorm refrigerator, and they are cut from living totora reeds with large saws; wooden pegs are driven into the roots, and then the different chunks are lashed together.
 Fresh reeds with roots still attached are "planted" into these chunks and develop their own root system.
 The life-span of the floating part of the islands is about 30 to 40 years, so constant renewal is needed to keep it all afloat.
-The total thickness of the islands (chunks plus the criss-crossing layers of dried reeds on top) is about three meters or around nine feet.
+The total thickness of the islands (chunks plus the crisscrossing layers of dried reeds on top) is about three meters or around nine feet.
 When you walk across an island, it feels as if you were walking on a baffled waterbed, the way one sinks in a few inches with every step.

 I learned about the various steps in building and maintaining islands during a four-hour excursion on my second day when César took me through the reed fields and its canals and then out to the open lake.
 He obviously was proud of teaching me about his culture and heritage, and he made sure to answer every question that I had.
 Before opening Titicaca Flamenco Lodge about six months ago he had put his studies in the tourism industry to good use by guiding tours and doing manual labor, but he saw an opportunity to do better for his family.
 He took up a bank loan, built the lodge, and is now thinking about expanding the operations to a second building.
-His English is about as good as my Spanish, and so were able to communicate well.
+His English is about as good as my Spanish, and so we were able to communicate well.

 On our excursion I saw how the Uros fish and hunt for birds (with antique flintlock guns!).
 He showed me the reeds up close, and he taught me how to peel certain parts of the root that taste deliciously sweet and are sometimes called "lake bananas."
 He'd kill the outboard and pole us through reeds, to show me bird nests and areas where reeds had been harvested.
 All the while I sat in my throne and was awed by the simplicity of a system that relies on all the parts working together.
-Global climate change is a real concern as Lake Titicaca's water levels have been continually dropping over the past 20 years, and the future of the islands is not a sure thing since the areas of the reeds are already in very shallow coastal areas that quite likely are going to go dry in the not-so-far future.
+Global climate change is a real threat as Lake Titicaca's water levels have been continually dropping over the past 20 years, and the future of the islands is not a sure thing since the areas of the reeds are already in very shallow coastal areas that quite likely are going to go dry in the not-so-distant future.

-In case you didn't know, Titicaca is the highest navigable lake in the world, being located right at 3,812 feet by last measure, or about 12,500 feet.
+In case you didn't know, Titicaca is the highest navigable lake in the world, being located right at 3,812 meters by last measure, or about 12,500 feet.
 It measures about 120 miles (190 km) long, and at its widest spot it measures 50 miles (or 80 km).
 It might as well be the ocean as the opposite banks are well below the horizon.
 The area where Uros is located is in what one could consider a small bay of a huge lake, looking at an overall map.
 Two countries border and share Titicaca: Peru (claiming about 56% of its surface), and Bolivia.
 A nice little bit of trivia here: Since Bolivia is landlocked, the government established in the 1960s an actual navy on Lake Titicaca.

 Daytime temperatures during my stay in Uros were in the mid-70s, but a pesky wind from the north (apparently a daily occurrence) that starts up a few hours after sunrise cools things down on the water.
 My room warmed up quickly in the mornings, but it cooled off just as fast once the sun started to go down.
 Sunset was just a little after 5:00 p.m., and it got chilly quickly.
-In the mornings, Mariela prepared a big breakfast of fruit, joghurt, bread, jam, avocado, cheese, and egg, plus coffee and a baked sweet.
+In the mornings, Mariela prepared a big breakfast of fruit, yoghurt, bread, jam, avocado, cheese, and egg, plus coffee and a baked sweet.
 For dinner, I had a choice of lake trout or chicken; as matter of fact, there are two restaurants on the islands and they have the exact same choices.
-Mariela went through some sort of culinary school (escuela de cocinera), and the dinners were to kill for (in addition to being huge!).
+Mariela went through some sort of culinary school (escuela de cocinera), and the dinners were to kill for (in addition to being huge and lovingly presented!).
 Either Mariela or César would bring the food to my room, in two or three trips on a tray, and then they would linger and watch me eat, frequently asking whether I liked it and being obviously pleased that I did.

 Both of them were so soft-spoken, so gentle, so interested in my well-being and happiness.
 This was not a show they put on—it was as sincere as their coddling Gaél, their toddler son.
 The little munchkin was just so unbelievably cute in his thick jacket and knit hat, and from the first moment he liked me and came running across the reeds when I arrived and clung to my legs and kept hugging me.
 On my last night, when César and I shared a bottle of (semi-dry) Peruvian sweet wine (still about as sweet as a port!), he asked me whether I would become Gaél's padrino (godfather).
 I believe it was a sincere question as we had bonded very quickly during my short stay.
 I explained to him how honored I felt by his request but that I didn't think I could be a true padrino because I would not be able to be there for his son if needed, plus the fact that I am pretty old.
 He gravely nodded and said he understood.

 On my first night on the island, Mariela had brought me a cup and two bowls with coca leaves and muña, the mint-like herb that's supposedly almost as strong as coca in ameliorating altitude sickness; let's not forget, the lake is located at 12,500 feet.
-While still enjoying a third cup she re-appeared with two small, bread-loaf sized bundles.
+While I was still enjoying a third cup she re-appeared with two small, bread-loaf sized bundles.
 She smiled at me and told me they were chicas, which usually translates into, well, young and attractive females.
 She tucked them under the literally three blankets and the top duvet at the foot of my bed and it became clear to me that those were chicas calientes, definitely hot chicks!
 What an endearing word for two hot water bottles!
 And man, did I ever love my chicas every night I went to bed with them!
-They stayed warm until the morning, and with the temperature dropping down into the single digits (centigrade) they definitely came in handy.
+They stayed warm until the morning, and with the temperature dropping down into the low single digits (centigrade) they definitely came in handy.

 On my second full day on the island, César had arranged for me to go on an excursion to the island of Taquile, about 1:20 hours away from Uros.
 The approximately 2,000 Taquileños speak Quechua, not Aymara like the Uros, and are a fascinating indigenous people who have been able to preserve their culture and art.
 Their textile skills have been recognized by the UNESCO, and our excellent tour guide gave us an introduction to what some of their garments mean.
 For example, bachelors wear caps that are mainly white, but once they get married they switch to a red hat.
 BTW, Taquileños don't just jump into marriage: They generally live together for a year or two to test out whether they fit together.
 If not, no harm done, and they find somebody else.
 (However, if the woman gets pregnant they have to marry.)
 The men are the ones who knit the caps, and they need to show the bride's father that they are worth becoming the new son-in-law by knitting a (red) cap to certain exacting standards, and the new dad is the one who judges and needs to be satisfied.
 One of the locals told us that he had to try three times to please his future father-in-law, and the third cap took him nine months to knit and that his fingers really hurt for months.
 The litmus test: The inverted cap needs to hold a big cup of water without leaking any of it.